Thamus97/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 The Onvo L60 AWD offers a single type of front seat.

-The following functionalities are available on the **standard** seat:
+The following functionalities on the front seats are available as standard equipment, so no addtional cost is required:

 - [Fore-and-aft adjustment](../../../../technology/seats/adjustment/#fore-and-aft-adjustment) (electrically adjustable)
 - [Recline adjustment](../../../../technology/seats/adjustment/#recline-adjustment) (electrically adjustable)